guettli/future-focused-communication/README.md

 Try to focus on the future and try to find concrete goals to solve these little "not yet perfect" issues.

+# About "being right"

+* "This is not correct"
+* "We discussed this in the last call. (then some text why the other person is wrong)" ...

+Avoid that.
+Even if the other person is super stupid.
+Don't say he/she is wrong.
+Even if it has been discussed several times.
+Then just explain it again.
+And maybe create a documen together with written agreements.
+But don't just say "We discussed this in the last call, because ...".
+Just focus on "...".
+Avoid this disrespectfull "We discussed this in the last call.".

 # Phrases

 * You have not understood me